Notes to the consolidated financial statements for the year ended 31 December 2019

-Interest rate risk is the risk that changes in interest rates will adversely impact the financial results of the Group.
-The total net unhedged liability which exposes the Group to interest rate risk amounts to 3,050 million USD (31 December 2017 — 3,146 million USD).
+Interest rate risk Interest rate risk is the risk that changes in interest rates will adversely impact the financial results of the Group.
+The total net unhedged liability which exposes the Group to interest rate risk amounts to 2,952 million USD (31 December 2018 – 3,050 million USD).

 The Group’s interest rate risk arises primarily from long-term borrowings.
 The Group’s borrowings at variable interest rates are primarily denominated in USD.
 Borrowings at variable interest rates expose the Group to a cash flow interest rate risk.
 The Group monitors the risk and, if necessary, manages its exposure by entering into variable-to-fixed interest rate swaps.
 Such interest rate swaps have the economic effect of converting borrowings from variable interest rates to fixed interest rates.

 An increase or decrease in the floating interest rate by 1 percentage point, provided that the amount of outstanding balance remained constant for the whole year, would have decreased or increased profit for the year by 30 million USD (2018 – 31 million USD).

 Foreign currency risk Foreign currency risk is the risk that the financial results of the Group will be adversely impacted by changes in exchange rates to which the Group is exposed.